26th May, 2021 — Membership and management

 Instead of blowing the whistle and calling full time, a new generation of volunteers has stepped up to hopefully save the club and guide it back to success with some help from the Good Sports program.

 Shortly after signing up, the club scored an early win with a $1000 prize for embracing the program.
 The money will go toward the never-ending need for equipment, which in turn helps to keep fees down.

 And the invigorated leadership team strongly believes the skills it learns from being involved with Good Sports will flow on to the rest of the community.

-The club is based in Fairfield Council district, about 40km west of Sydney CBD.
-The membership reflects the culturally diverse population, with players from Asia, the Middle East and eastern Europe.
+Based in Fairfield Council district, about 40km west of Sydney CBD, the club’s membership reflects the culturally diverse population, with players from Asia, the Middle East and eastern Europe.